realworldocaml/book/book/compiler-frontend/README.md

 toolchain/ocamldoc]{.idx}[interfaces/generating documentation
 from]{.idx}[documentation, generating from interfaces]{.idx}

-The `ocamldoc` tool uses specially formatted comments in the source code to generate documentation bundles.
+OCaml uses specially formatted comments in the source code to generate documentation bundles.
 These comments are combined with the function definitions and signatures, and output as structured documentation in a variety of formats.
-It can generate HTML pages, LaTeX and PDF documents, UNIX manual pages, and even module dependency graphs that can be viewed using [Graphviz](http://www.graphviz.org).
+Tools such as `odoc` and `ocamldoc` can generate HTML pages, LaTeX and PDF documents, UNIX manual pages, and even module dependency graphs that can be viewed using [Graphviz](http://www.graphviz.org).

-Here's a sample of some source code that's been annotated with `ocamldoc`
+Here's a sample of some source code that's been annotated with docstring
 comments:

 ```ocaml file=examples/front-end/doc.ml